 As much as he's learning from his imitation atmosphere, Maillard hopes one day to be able to compare his results to the real thing.
 "Maybe we will be right, maybe we will be wrong," he said.

-To find out more, shimmy into your space suit and board our "Slow Train to Science" below.
+To find out more, shimmy into your space suit and read about this science expedition, step-by-step.
 Customize your journey by clicking on the links for more details as needed.
 Enjoy your trip!